evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

     Smaug is moving!
     The world trembles.

-We can see that `Monster.move_around()` is calls first and prints "Smaug is moving!", followed by the extra bit about the trembling world we added in the `Dragon` class.
+We can see that `Monster.move_around()` is called first and prints "Smaug is moving!", followed by the extra bit about the trembling world from the `Dragon` class.

-Inheritance is very powerful because it allows you to organize and re-use code while only adding the special things you want to change.
-Evennia uses this concept a lot.
+Inheritance is a powerful concept.
+It allows you to organize and re-use code while only adding the special things you want to change.
+Evennia uses this a lot.

 ## Summary

 We have created our first dragons from classes.
 We have learned a little about how you _instantiate_ a class into an _object_.
 We have seen some examples of _inheritance_ and we tested to _override_ a method in the parent with one in the child class.
 We also used `super()` to good effect.

 We have used pretty much raw Python so far.
 In the coming lessons we'll start to look at the extra bits that Evennia provides.
 But first we need to learn just where to find everything.